justcli/pydep/README.md

 # pydep

-pydep is a tool to list all you missing dependencies.
+pydep is a tool to list all missing dependencies of your codebase.
 You can use it to automate missing module installation as well.

 ## Install
 To install pydep, clone the repo and run the install script